 Her team also uses video surveys to understand what else to dive into deeper as the process evolves.

 “What are the questions we should ask,” she said.
 “Video insights have been quick and consumer-focused to start that learning process.”

 David Kidder, CEO of Bionic and who spoke at the 2021 Virtual Insight Summit, said companies need to stop making things for customers but instead “solve with them.
 Shoulder to shoulder.
 With trust.
 And be with them.”

 Ideas for product improvements

-Brings lots of ideas, brainstorm and then also get feedback – for example through video surveys – form your customers.
-One way to come up with a lot of ideas is to have “Worst Possible Ideas” sessions.
+Bring lots of ideas, brainstorm, and get feedback from your customers.
+One way to come up with many ideas is to have “Worst Possible Ideas” sessions.

 “I first learned about Worst Possible Ideas sessions from you a couple of years ago,” said Jenn.
 “And I love doing them… even outside of product development.”

-Since many great ideas, start with horrible ones this is a great way to get people to be comfortable, get in the right mindset and start sharing things that they may consider a terrible idea but that is actually a good one.
-Or could turn into a good one.
+Since many great ideas start with horrible ones this is a great way to get people to be comfortable, get in the right mindset and start sharing things that they may consider a terrible idea but that is actually a good one.
+Or it could turn into a good one.

 “We need to get our teams to put the customer at the forefront of these ideas,” Andy added.
-In addition to using video surveys, remember to talk to others in your organization to find out what customers are saying.
-That includes really anyone who talks to and hears from customers:
+Remember to talk to others in your organization to find out what customers are saying.
+That includes anyone who talks to and hears from customers:

 - Customer support